Pons asinorum: Etymology

 There are two common explanations for the name pons asinorum, the simplest being that the diagram used resembles a physical bridge.
 But the more popular explanation is that it is the first real test in the Elements of the intelligence of the reader and functions as a "bridge" to the harder propositions that follow.

 Another medieval term for the isosceles triangle theorem was Elefuga which, according to Roger Bacon, comes from Greek elegia "misery", and Latin fuga "flight", that is "flight of the wretches".
 Though this etymology is dubious, it is echoed in Chaucer's use of the term "flemyng of wreches" for the theorem.

-The name Dulcarnon was given to the 47th proposition of Book I of Euclid, better known as the Pythagorean theorem, after the Arabic Dhū 'l qarnain ذُو ٱلْقَرْنَيْن, meaning "the owner of the two horns", because diagrams of the theorem showed two smaller squares like horns at the top of the figure.
+The name Dulcarnon was given to the 47th proposition of Book I of Euclid, better known as the Pythagorean theorem, after the Arabic Dhū'l-Qarnayn ذُو ٱلْقَرْنَيْن, meaning "the owner of the two horns", because diagrams of the theorem showed two smaller squares like horns at the top of the figure.
 That term has similarly been used as a metaphor for a dilemma.
 The name pons asinorum has itself occasionally been applied to the Pythagorean theorem.

 Carl Friedrich Gauss supposedly once suggested that understanding Euler's identity might play a similar role, as a benchmark indicating whether someone could become a first-class mathematician.